 Your Website Is Your Best Reservation Tool — If It Works

-Most restaurant websites fall into the second category — not because they look bad, but because they fail at the specific things that drive reservations.
+Most restaurant websites fall into the second category.
+Not because they look bad, but because they fail at the specific things that drive reservations.

 Make the Reservation Path Immediate